Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Experimental Setup

 \paragraph{Text decoder} We evaluate two decoder architectures for text generation: a BERT-based model (114.8M parameters) and a GPT-2-based model (114.6M parameters).
 Both models are trained from scratch on the synthetic dataset in the first stage (see Table~\ref{tab:data_config}).
 To better adapt to our data, we use custom script-aware tokenizers designed for Devanagari text.
 The decoders follow standard base configurations (12 layers, 768 hidden size, 12 attention heads), with a language modeling head added for token prediction.
-The only modification is the vocabulary size to match our custom tokenizer.
+The only modification is the vocabulary size, which is set to match our custom tokenizer.
 They are also paired with the same visual encoder, which allows direct comparison of decoder performance for HTR.

-\paragraph{Performance metrics} We evaluate model performance using CER, weighted CER, and exact match accuracy, i.e. the percentage of of predicted lines that exactly match the text.
+\paragraph{Performance metrics} We evaluate model performance using CER, weighted CER (CER(w)), and exact match accuracy (ACC), i.e., the percentage of predicted lines that exactly match the text.
+In this work, we use CER as the primary metric for all model design choices.
 The CER is computed as:

-where \textit{S}, \textit{D}, \textit{I} denote substitutions, deletions, and insertions respectively and \textit{C} denotes correct characters.
-Additionally, To account for the varying length of the labels, which range from 1 to 162, we utilize the weighted CER:
+where \textit{S}, \textit{D}, \textit{I} denote substitutions, deletions, and insertions respectively, and \textit{C} denotes correct characters.
+Additionally, to account for the varying length of the labels, which range from 1 to 162, we utilize the weighted CER:

-where $l_i=$ is the number of characters of label $i$, and $CER_i$ is the CER for example $i, i=1, \ldots, n$.
+where $l_i$ is the number of characters of label $i$, and $CER_i$ is the CER for example $i, i=1, \ldots, n$.

-During evaluation, we remove zero-width Unicode characters ( \texttt{\textbackslash u200B}, \texttt{\textbackslash u200C}, and \texttt{\textbackslash u200D}) from both predictions and ground truth labels before computing CER.
+During evaluation, we remove zero-width Unicode characters (\texttt{\textbackslash u200B}, \texttt{\textbackslash u200C}, and \texttt{\textbackslash u200D}) from both predictions and ground truth labels before computing CER.
 These characters are used in Devanagari to control conjunct forms and are present in the training data.
-However, as they are often added for rendering purposes, we exclude them to focus on the evaluation of core transcription accuracy.
+However, since they are often added for rendering, we exclude them to focus on core transcription accuracy.

-\paragraph{Decoding strategies} We test five decoding methods: beam search, contrastive decoding, temperature sampling, top-$k$, and top-$p$ sampling.
+\paragraph{Decoding strategies} We test five decoding methods: beam search, contrastive search, temperature sampling, top-$k$, and top-$p$ sampling.
 For each strategy, we evaluate a range of hyperparameters to study their impact on HTR performance.
 A detailed overview is provided in Appendix~\ref{a:decoding_results}.